Commercial PayersCommercial and Employer Coverage → Case for Coverage

 How Will the Program Be Delivered?

-There are many considerations for how to deliver the National DPP lifestyle change program, which can be found on the Delivery page of the Coverage Toolkit.
+There are many considerations for how to deliver the National DPP lifestyle change program, which can be found on the National DPP Lifestyle Change Program Delivery Options page of the Coverage Toolkit.

 Which Billing Model Will Be Used?